zeronounours/ictf-2015-writeups/analyses/FHM-Maintenance/README.md

 No need to develop the static page aspect as it's a basic HTTP behaviour.
 However, saving and retrieving a secret must follow a specific scheme.

-To register a secret, you must then send a POST request with all three parameters `username`, `pass` and `secret`. **Note: `secret` must not to be the last parameter, see** [vulnerabilities](#vulnerabilities).
+To register a secret, you must send a POST request with all three parameters `username`, `pass` and `secret`. **Note: `secret` has not to be the last parameter, see** [vulnerabilities](#vulnerabilities).

 To retrieve your secret, you must send a GET request with a HTTP basic authentication header.
 Otherwise, you'll be asked to authenticate.
 Of course, the credentials are the ones of the secret you want to get.

-If you like web interfaces, you can start with `/extern/index.html` to perform these actions easily.
+If you like web interfaces, you can start browsing `/extern/index.html` to perform these actions easily.

 ### Flag